Great to have you with us, El Rushmo behind the Golden EIB microphone, somewhere in parts unknown on the left coast.

 And most of those women also love their men.

-And I just oh, I just got so uncomfortable, my finger started hitting redial, and here we are.
+My finger started hitting redial, and here we are.

-Well, you may not think that it's X, Y, and Z, but the Democrats do, and the and the and the and the media does, and all I'm trying to point out is the glaring and blatant hypocrisy.
+Well, you may not think that it's X, Y, and Z, but the Democrats do, and the media does.

-Now I don't deny that there are small-minded neophytes who live in a world of utter distortion and lies, who try to take things that I don't say and repackage them and make it look like I am anti-woman.
+Now, I don't deny that there are small-minded neophytes who live in a world of utter distortion and lies, who try to take things that I don't say and repackage them and make it look like I am anti-woman.

-The and and look at what your solution to that was.
+And look at what your solution to that was.

 Well, just don't talk about it.

-I I'm not, I'm not ever going to back down and have these people silence me from expressing what I really think about who they are and what they're doing.
+I'm not ever going to back down and have these people silence me from expressing what I really think about who they are and what they're doing.

 They are the new fascists, and that's how they live.

-I mean, you it's working on you.
+I mean, it's working on you.

-Not that it would be right about it, that they would mischaracterize it, and then I would be once again portrayed as anti-woman.
+Not that it would be right about it, that they would mischaracterize it, and I would be once again portrayed as anti-woman.

-And bothers you because you know I'm not, but you don't want other people to think I'm not when it's and I understand you you're you're you're doing this out of uh position of of total support for me.
+It bothers you because you know I'm not, but you don't want other people to think I'm not.

-And I appreciate it, and I love it.
+I appreciate it, and I love it.

 I thank you very much.

-But I'm gonna I'm gonna stand by this.
+But I'm going to stand by this.

-Although I'm not planting a flag here on Marlo Thomas, and I'm gonna go over that hill and and make her break it.
+I think the point is worth being made, although I'm not planting a flag here on Marlowe Thomas, and I'm going to go over that hill and make her break here.

 She's just an example here.

-Let me let me try it again.
+Let me try it again.

-Here we have the Piketty book.
+Here we have the Piketi book.

 The Democrats are eating it up.